Supplier Management for Medical Device Manufacturers: 2-day In-person Seminar

 President at Ombu Enterprises, LLC

-Dan O'Leary has more than 30 years’ experience in quality, operations, and program management in regulated industries including aviation, defense, medical devices, and clinical labs.
-He has a master’s degree in Mathematics, focusing on logic and number theory.
+Daniel O'Leary has more than 30 years’ experience in quality, operations, and program management in regulated industries including aviation, defense, medical devices, and clinical labs.
+He has a Master’s Degree in Mathematics, focusing on logic and number theory.
 His professional experience relates to quality, regulatory, reliability, and operations management.

-Dan is a regular speaker at international conferences including ASQ, ISM, and RAMS.
-Dan teaches courses in reliability methods, medical device regulations and practices, statistical methods, management systems (ISO 9001, FDA QSR, & ISO 13485), and project management.
-Dan is an ASQ Certified Biomedical Auditor, Quality Auditor, Quality Engineer, Reliability Engineer, and Six Sigma Black Belt; he holds an APICS certification in Resource Management.
+Mr. O'Leary is a regular speaker at international conferences including ASQ, ISM, and RAMS.
+He teaches courses in reliability methods, medical device regulations and practices, statistical methods, management systems (ISO 9001, FDA QSR, & ISO 13485), and project management.
+Mr. O'Leary is an ASQ certified biomedical auditor, quality auditor, quality engineer, reliability engineer, and Six Sigma black belt; he holds an APICS certification in resource management.

 Register by P.O. / Check

 Yes, I want to attend "Supplier Management for Medical Device Manufacturers: 2-day In-person Seminar".

 Checks should be payable to MetricStream Inc. (our parent company) and mailed to:

 Palo Alto, CA 94303

 Send your team for maximum benefit.